wso2/docs-is/en/identity-server/7.0.0/docs/quick-starts/react.md

     - `base-url`
     - `redirect-url`

-## Create a React application using Vite
+## Create a React app using Vite

-Create (a.k.a scaffold) your new React application using Vite.
+Create (a.k.a scaffold) your new React app using Vite.

 === "npm"